jaykay12/tech/_posts/2020-9-15-java-jdbc.md

 ---
 layout: post
 title: Advanced Java - VI - Java JDBC
-categories: [Java, Core]
+categories: [Java]
 ---

-JDBC stands for Java Database Connectivity.
+`Java Database Connectivity`.

 Java API to connect and execute the query with the database.
+Part of JavaSE.

-Is a part of JavaSE.
-API uses JDBC drivers to connect with the database.
+API uses JDBC drivers to connect with database.
 We can save, update, delete and fetch data from the database.

 4 types of drivers:
   - JDBC-ODBC Bridge Driver (Discontinued)